igrek51/nuclear/README.md

     * `factorial` subcommand has one positional argument `N`,
     * `primes` subcommand has one positional argument `N`,

-So our CLI definition may be declared using `cliglue` in a following way:
+So our CLI definition may be declared using `nuclear` in a following way:
 ```python
 CliBuilder().has(
     subcommand('hello', run=say_hello).has(